konigsoftware/konig-validation/README.md

-# konig-validation
+# konig-validators

-Kotlin validation framework for JSON and Protobuf requests
+Kotlin validators framework for JSON and Protobuf requests